txano/kiro_feynman/PHASE1_COMPLETE.md

 ## 🔑 Key Features

 ### User Experience
-- Simple BLE provisioning via phone app
+- Simple SoftAP provisioning via phone app
-- Visual feedback on LED matrix
+- Visual feedback with scrolling text on LED matrix
-- No need for web interface or complex setup
+- Shows actual IP address when connected
 - Credentials saved permanently
+- Can also use web interface at 192.168.4.1 if needed

 ### Technical
 - Event-driven architecture